STACK: Adversarial Attacks on LLM Safeguard Pipelines: Setting

 \textbf{ClearHarm}: In order to maintain our focus on catastrophic misuse, we additionally evaluate on a dataset (Appendix~\ref{app:clearharm}) of especially harmful, non-dual-use queries, \clearharm~\citep{hollinsworth2025clearharm}.
 The dataset was designed such that responses would have to contain information that could cause severe harm in order to comply with the user request.

-\textbf{Evaluation}: We use the prompted \strongreject classifier to compute ASR in both cases.
-To distinguish between superficially compliant responses, and responses that provide genuinely useful harmful information, only responses considered maximally harmful by the \strongreject{} classifer count as successes for the attacker in our evaluations.
+\textbf{Evaluation}: We use the prompted \strongreject classifier (Appendix \ref{app:llm-as-a-judge}) to compute ASR in both cases.
+To distinguish between superficially compliant responses, and responses that provide genuinely useful harmful information, only responses considered maximally harmful by the \strongreject{} classifier count as successes for the attacker in our evaluations.